ipfs/community/articles/precarious-data.md

 Finally, beyond redundancy, availability, versioning, etc. there's the question of preservation.
 In order to build a preservation strategy, you need to look at threat models and then figure out how to protect your data from those threats.

 Preservation is a huge topic that gets into file formats, storage devices, organizational sustainability, etc, but one thing is certainly relevant to this document: you should not rely on IPFS alone.
-You should also store the content on a variety of storage devices in a variety of locations.
-This is another way that content-addressing is valuable because the hashes we use to identify content in IPFS are useful as _checksums_ for validating any copies of the data, regardless of where they're stored.
+You should also store the content on a variety of online and offline storage devices in a variety of locations.

+This brings up another way that content-addressing is valuable because the hashes we use to identify content in IPFS are useful as _checksums_ for validating any copies of the data, regardless of where they're stored.
 For the copies of your data you've stored outside of IPFS, maybe on a backup hard drive, offline storage, or a [memory crystal](http://physicsworld.com/cws/article/news/2013/jul/17/5d-superman-memory-crystal-heralds-unlimited-lifetime-data-storage) you can validate those copies at any time by _checking_ their cryptographic hashes and making sure that those hashes match the ones you've published. **The content-addressed links identify the content wherever it is, even if it's outside IPFS.**

 # Why the Established Tools Aren't Good Enough

 All this talk of decentralization and content-addressing might sound excessive.
 It's a major change from the way we've been doing things for the past 15 years.
+As closing observations, we'll touch on some reasons why it's not enough to rely on the established tools and technologies.

 ## What's wrong with just moving the data to a new, trusted location?